-Mala Strana Prague Guide: Otherwise known as the Prague Little Quarter, this upscale district near Prague Castle is beautiful, romantic and grown-up.
+Mala Strana Prague Guide: Otherwise known as Prague’s Little Quarter or Lesser Town, this upscale district near Prague Castle is beautiful, romantic and grown-up.
 Get to know Prague Mala Strana with this insider’s guide to one of Prague’s best neighborhoods!

 Tucked into the shadow of Prague Castle, there’s a lot to love about Prague Mala Strana!

 People who aren’t afraid of some crowds, but want a more relaxed and mature atmosphere than Old Town Prague or Zizkov District, will enjoy Mala Strana.